ben-n93/SQL-tips-and-tricks/README.md

 ## Be aware of how `NOT IN` behaves with `NULL` values

 - `NOT IN` doesn't work if `NULL` is present in the values being checked against.
-As `NULL` represents Unknown the SQL engine can't verify that the value being checked against the values is not present.
+As `NULL` represents Unknown the SQL engine can't verify that the value being checked is not present in the list.
   - Instead use `NOT EXISTS`.

 ``` SQL